josedsferreira/QtRetroviewer/README.md

+# QtRetroviewer
-# QtRetroviewer, retro image editor desktop application
+## Retro image editor desktop application

 Desktop application made with Qt Quick and C++ to edit pictures and give them a retro looking by changing the number of colors, the palette, pixel size and other things